Functional calculus for a bounded $C_0$-semigroup on Hilbert space: -Bounded semigroups on Banach spaces

 \section{$\gamma$-Bounded semigroups on Banach spaces}

 In general, Theorem \ref{main1} and Corollary \ref{main3} do not hold true if $H$ is replaced by an arbitrary Banach space.
-Indeed as a consequence of \cite[Proposition]{gom}, the translation semigroup $(T_t)_{t\geq 0}$ on $L^p(\R)$, for $1\leq p\not=2<\infty$, does not satisfy condition (i) in Theorem \ref{BGT}.
+Indeed it is shown in \cite[Corollary 6.7]{bgt2} that the translation semigroup $(T_t)_{t\geq 0}$ on $L^p(\R)$, for $1\leq p\not=2<\infty$, does not satisfy condition (i) in Theorem \ref{BGT}.
 Hence by the latter theorem and Proposition \ref{embeddingBesovA}, the mapping

 is not bounded with respect to the $\A_0(\C_+)$-norm.

 In this section we will however establish Banach space versions of Theorem \ref{main1} and Corollary \ref{main3} on Banach spaces, involving $\gamma$-boundedness.
 We start with some background and basic facts on this topic and refer to \cite[Chapter 9]{hnvw} for details and more information.